mlatsjsu/workshop-chihuahua-vs-muffin/README.md

 ##### 3: Install PyTorch! https://pytorch.org/get-started/locally/

 Make sure to run the command appropriate for your system.
 Navigate to the website and select your options.
-Most people should choose "Pip" under "Package".
+Most people should choose "Pip" as their Package manager for this tutorial.
 If you don't have a GPU, select "None" under "CUDA".

 <img src="resources/Pytorch_logo.png" width="300">
 <img src="resources/install_pytorch_mac_cpu.png" width="800">